jon-harper/jon-harper.github.io/docs/abs/printing.md

 ## Requirements

-ABS needs all five of the general conditions for printing engineering plastics listed on the [previous page](about.md#engineering-plastics).
-Nevertheless, it is fairly forgiving once the air temperature is high enough.
+ABS needs all five of the general conditions for printing engineering plastics listed in [Part 1](about.md#engineering-plastics).
+Nevertheless, it is fairly forgiving once the air temperature reaches about 45°C (113°F).

 ABS prints best under these conditions: